NaughtyRider/CasperDeploy/e2e/cep47/readme.md

 - Bid : Amount you need to bid
 - Bidder_purse : The uref value of the bidder purse
 - Deploy Amount: The amount we need to give for run bid event

+## Finalize
+Parameter you need to provide
+- Deploy Amount: The amount we need to give for run bid event